-This course is comprised of a series of instructional modules designed to provide project-based instruction in computer concepts and software applications.
-The three modules covered are spreadsheets - charts and advance functions, database basics, and desktop publishing.
+This course consists of a series of instructional modules designed to provide project-based instruction in computer concepts and software applications.
+The three modules covered are spreadsheets - charts and advanced functions, database basics, and desktop publishing.
 Students also participate in Future Business Leaders of America (FBLA) competitive events, community service, and leadership activities.
 Language arts and mathematics are reinforced.